What is crypto-agility?

 - Ensure the correct teams or groups retain ownership of their assigned crypto assets.

-- Ensure any used hardware vendors are quick to release updates or security patches.
-If not, this could lead to an organization needing to switch over their cryptography methods more often.
+- Ensure any used hardware vendors are quick to release updates or security patches or else an organization might need to switch their cryptography methods more often.

 History of crypto-agility

 Since the 2010s, public key infrastructure (PKI) has been integrated into business applications using public key certificates.
 However, as time goes on, algorithms will become weak and insecure.
-For example, DES (Data Encryption Standard) used to be a symmetric encryption standard, but is now seen as weak since it has too small of a key length.
+For example, Data Encryption Standard (DES) used to be a symmetric encryption standard, but is now seen as weak since it has too small of a key length.
 MD5 (Message Digest 5) and SHA1 (Secure Hash Algorithm 1) were well-known hash functions that were broken.
 RSA-1024 was a standard for asymmetric encryption, but it became ineffective when key sizes changed.

-New standards are being introduced, such as elliptic curve cryptography; however, this standard will also weaken over time.
+New standards, such as ECC, will also weaken over time.
 Whenever a cryptographic standard is broken, it needs to be replaced with other cryptographic standards.
 The method of adapting -- crypto-agility -- came from this pattern.

 With the threat of quantum computing in the future, organizations such as NIST are starting to research new cryptographic standardization methods.
 It predicts quantum computing will defeat modern public key cryptography algorithms, so new approaches, such as QKD, must be introduced.